Medically reviewed by Drugs.com. Last updated on Feb 18, 2022.

 Precautions while using tenofovir

 It is very important that your doctor check the progress of you or your child at regular visits to make sure that tenofovir is working properly.
-Blood tests may be needed to check for unwanted effects.
+Blood and urine tests may be needed to check for unwanted effects.

 Do not change your dose or stop taking tenofovir, even for a short time, without talking to your doctor.

 tenofovir may increase your risk of having broken bones (fractures).
 Ask your doctor about this if you or your child have any concerns.